 As these children mature, drinking becomes a right-of-passage.
 In college, for instance, nobody bats an eye at overindulgence, even if it becomes an ongoing problem.
 It is normalized, and in fact encouraged, by a culture that largely embraces or at least accepts a free-wheeling lifestyle in which alcohol plays a big part.
 The very image of college life brings to mind images of drinking parties and drunken encounters.
 This is supported and echoed by Hollywood’s portrayal of behavior that is “typical” of college coeds, providing a somewhat romanticized backdrop for often dangerous behavior.
 This promotes a culture in which violence, rape, and sometimes complete and utter humiliation can ensue, ruining what should be the most exciting time of their young lives.

-The Role of Media in Alcohol’s Image as a Lifestyle Choice
+The Role Of Media In Alcohol’s Image As A Lifestyle Choice

 Since alcohol is a “legal” intoxicant, it is widely accepted as something that is just a part of our society.
-Once a young adult reaches legal drinking age, they are allowed to purchase alcohol at bars or at retail without barriers.
+Once a young adult reaches the legal drinking age, they are allowed to purchase alcohol at bars or at retail without barriers.
 Wide availability is not an issue for most, as many young adults reduce their over-drinking behavior as they mature.

 Alcohol Advertising Encourages Young Adults

 What is most concerning, perhaps, is the advertising that surrounds drinking, and the lifestyle that it portrays.
-Alcohol companies advertise their products to appeal to a certain demographic, and portray the “initiated” as cool, fun-loving, elegant, hip and part of an elite group.
+Alcohol companies advertise their products to appeal to a certain demographic and portray the “initiated” as cool, fun-loving, elegant, hip, and part of an elite group.

-Celebrity Support is Highly Influential
+Celebrity Support Is Highly Influential

 This is compounded by the fact that many high-profile drinks companies or brands are owned or endorsed by pop stars: Justin Timberlake, Jay-Z, George Clooney, Matthew McConaughey, David Beckham, Blake Shelton, Dan Aykroyd, and Dennis Rodman are just a few of the dozens of celebrities who stand behind an alcohol brand.
 For a young adult of impressionable age, this is a desirable ideal to be emulated.